Tomekkk/PixabayClient/README.md

 to separate the UI and business logic.
 The architecture has clearly defined UI, data and domain layer reflected in [data](/app/src/main/java/com/tcode/pixabayclient/data), [domain](/app/src/main/java/com/tcode/pixabayclient/domain) ad [ui](/app/src/main/java/com/tcode/pixabayclient/ui) packages.
-Data layer expose interfaces which can be easily faked in tests.
+The data layer expose interfaces that can be easily faked in tests.
 A dependency injection pattern is used to provide the dependencies to the abstract components making them easier to maintain and test.
 Coroutines and flows are used to handle asynchronous operations and provide data streams.
-Taking into account size of the project it was implemented as single module.
+Taking into account the size of the project it was implemented as a single module.

 ## Data Layer